 At fourteen, I came to Canada with my parents and I’ve made this wonderful country my home.
 I married an English man and we have three grown children and four adorable grandchildren.
 We call our home the White Rose Shire because the surroundings remind us of our roots in England, and I’m a geek when it comes to the Lord Of The Rings.

-Most of my inspiration for Speculative Fiction comes from the woodlands surrounding our home, but inspiration for my current work, a post-apocalypse story, comes from hours of ‘research’, watching disaster shows and movies.
+Most of the inspiration for my fantasy writing comes from my childhood memories of a simpler life and the woodlands surrounding our home, but inspiration for my Speculative Fiction comes from hours of ‘research’, watching disaster shows and movies.
 I’m a huuuuuge fan of The Walking Dead!

 Why I write:

-My favourite quote is one I memorized as a child while I sat rocking in my great-aunts’ kitchen.
+My favourite quote is one I memorized as a child while I sat rocking in my great-aunty Pat’s kitchen.
 She had a needlepoint on the wall which read: